MoniVibe/HeadlessRebuildTool/headless_runbook.md

 - Keep `Packages/manifest.json` and `Packages/packages-lock.json` synced across clones when logic changes.
 - Headless rebuilds in WSL should use Windows Unity interop (set `FORCE_WINDOWS_UNITY=1`); do not rely on Linux Unity licensing.
 - If the rebuild tool can’t find Windows Unity, fail fast and fix `UNITY_WIN`/`TRI_WIN` instead of falling back to Linux Unity.
+- Align Unity versions before rebuilds: read `ProjectSettings/ProjectVersion.txt` in the target repo and set `UNITY_WIN` to that exact version; mismatches mean stale builds.
+Runbook hygiene:
+- If a bank failure is fixed or proof/env toggles change, update `headless_bank_runbook.md` and `headlessprompt.md` in the same cycle.
+- Remove or annotate known-issue notes once resolved, and record the resolution in `headlesstasks.md` or the cycle log.

 ## Important (avoid mixed runs)